 - Citizens of convention countries apply according to the rules of the Central Office for Foreign Education and must furnish the documentation required by that office.

 The admission rules for all other applicants vary substantially.
 Important information sources in this regard are the admissions databases of the German Academic Exchange Service (DAAD)

-- Please direct any questions to the University’s Admissions Office for Foreign Citizens and EU-Citizens.
+- Please direct any questions to the department Application, Admission, Enrollment.

 - Fundamental for being admitted is a secondary school leaving certificate (such as a high school diploma, A-level, or bachillerato) that qualifies you – possibly in combination with a university entrance examination – for studies in your home country.
 In addition, your school leaving certificate must correspond to the German university entrance qualification (Abitur) or be recognized as being equivalent.